Diversity, Equity, and Inclusion

 39% of our attorneys are diverse

-31% of our Members are diverse
+33% of our Members are diverse

-60% of our Associates are diverse
+54% of our Associates are diverse

-44% of our Policy Committee members are diverse
+50% of our Policy Committee members are diverse

 47% of our offices have diverse managing members

-The firm’s Diversity, Equity, and Inclusion Committee, comprised of partners and associates across our footprint, oversees our efforts to recruit and retain diverse lawyers and professional staff and create an inclusive environment enabling all of our employees to succeed.
+The firm’s Diversity, Equity, and Inclusion Committee, comprised of attorneys and professionals across our footprint, oversees our efforts to recruit and retain diverse lawyers and professional staff and create an inclusive environment enabling all of our employees to succeed.
 The Committee holds monthly firm-wide meetings that are open to all lawyers for discussion of diverse topics and issues.
 The Committee also works closely with our Recruitment and Associate committees to enhance both the recruitment and retention of diverse lawyers.

 We were a proud sponsor of the study underlying the provocative, landmark treatise, “Visible Invisibility: Women of Color in Law Firms,” published by the ABA Commission on Women in the Profession.